CoLRev-Environment/colrev/README.md

   - Records can be highly similar but not a duplicate (e.g., conference papers published as extended journal versions, or editorials that differ only in the journal-issue)
   - Records can be completely dissimilar but require merging (e.g., conference details linked through a crossref field in BibTex)
   - Duplicate detection performance critically depends on preparation
-  - Duplicate detection sould be incremental, i.e., the pool of non-duplicated records is extended incrementally with new records being checked against existing records in the pool.
+  - Duplicate detection should be incremental, i.e., the pool of non-duplicated records is extended incrementally with new records being checked against existing records in the pool.
 Comparisons between records in the pool are not repeated.
 This is only possible if we meticulously track the status of records (after md_status=processed or not).
 Note: incremental merging is not possible with traditional workflows that do not rely on an explicit state model and corresponding fields.
 This can be a severe limitation for iterative searches!
   - If the similarity between records is not high enough for merging (and not low enough to mark them as non-duplicates), they are marked as "needs_manual_preparation".
   - Efficient analysis requires records to be adjacent in the MAIN_REFERENCES
   - **TODO** We also need to define how records are matched across levels - e.g., book vs. book-chapter, conference proceedings vs. in-proceedings paper